SaiPrahladh/Personal-Portfolio/content/project/example/index.md

 7. Calculate the range of horizontal and vertical motion for both the eyes.
 8. (Optional) Push these ranges onto an MQTT database.

+Check out the working demo linked through the video button!